The Complete Beginners Guide to Sorare: Updated for 2021

 Getting Your Free Cards

 There’s multiple free cards that you can get from Sorare.
-In addition to getting your Free Rookie Cards, you’ll be able to claim a Free Rare Card when you use our referral link.
+In addition to getting your Free Rookie Cards, you’ll be able to claim a Free Rare Card when you use our referral link, which is automatically credited by Sorare.
 The difference with the Rookie and Rare card, is that the Rare Cards can be sold.
 The Rookie Cards are tied to your account, to be used in the rookie tournaments.

 Remember to claim your free sign up bonus here, as you have to go through a referral link in order to get the free rare card.